Moustafa-AbdElKader/Financials_Market_Segmentation_Analysis/README.md

 # Financials Market Segmentation Analysis (PowerBi Dashboard)

-Hello There !! ^_^

 This Dashboard analyzes financial market segmentation, breaking it down in terms of sales, expenses, discounts, profit, units sold and products.
-I have found some interesting insights I would love to share with you, as well as giving you the opportunity to explore it yourself!!
+I have found some interesting insights I would love to share with you!!

 Insights: